Director Infection Prevention

 Master's degree from an accredited college or university in nursing, other health-related field or health administration.
 In lieu of a master’s degree, candidates with 10 years of leadership experience in healthcare infection prevention & control may be considered.

-Registered Nurse (RN) with a valid license to practice in the state of Indiana as listed in the Nurse Licensure Compact (NLC).
-Certified in Infection Control (CIC) by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC)
+Prefer Registered Nurse (RN) with a valid license to practice in the state of Indiana as listed in the Nurse Licensure Compact (NLC).
+Certified in Infection Control (CIC) by the Certification Board of Infection Control and Epidemiology, Inc. required within 3 years.

 - Ability to build, motivate and lead high-performing team